zuFrost/git-practice/README.md

 -git commit: Commint changes from staging area to current branch -git config: Set or get configurations
 -git log: Show history of project commits
+-git branch -c: Create a branch
+-git checkout: Check out (switch to) a branch

 ## Commit messages
 Default editor is vim (this can be changed)